 Colder months mean more electronics will be used indoors like space heaters.
 Adding too many cords to one extension cord can cause danger from electrical shocks or fires.

 OSHA has regulations as well when it comes to extension cord use, so if you’re using them improperly, you could be in danger of a fine or worse.
-Check out their guide for electrical safety to be aware of the risks and know how to prevent them.

 3. Keep The Kitchen Clean